Jbleezy/BO1-Reimagined/README.md

 * Multiple people can now buy the same perk at the same time
 * Perk order will no longer be changed when losing a perk
 * Removed blur effect that previously happened after buying a perk
+* Fixed a bug where the perk machine rattle sound would still play on Quick Revive after the machine is gone in solo

 ### Quick Revive
 * Hintstring now says "Quick Revive" in solo and coop